Blame the Hero

 Blame the Hero is an American post-apocalyptic science fiction dark humor web miniseries created by Brandon Rogers.
-The series, which stars Rogers as multiple main characters, centers around street thug Blame, who is sent back in time to prevent a nuclear apocalypse.
+The series, which stars Rogers as multiple main characters, centers on street thug Blame, who is sent back in time to prevent a nuclear apocalypse.
 The show premiered on March 2, 2019, on YouTube, and concluded on July 1, 2019, consisting of 7 episodes.
 At the 9th Streamy Awards, Blame the Hero received four nominations, winning Best Actor (for Rogers) and Best Scripted Series.